Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: A short structure for the quotient

 \subsection{The candidate combinatorial structure}

+From now on, let $\N$ be deep enough to satisfy all properties of Section~\ref{sec:large_dt}.
 We now move to the description of the combinatorial HHG structure for $G/\N$.
-We first recall from \cite{short_HHG:I} that the underlying graph $X$ of the short HHG structure for $G$, granted by Theorem~\ref{thm:squidification}, is a blowup of $\ov X$, where, given any $v_i\in V$ and any $g\in G$, the vertex $v=gv_i$ is blown up to the squid over $(L_v)^{(0)}=g\Stab{G}{v_i}$.
+We first recall from \cite{Short_HHG:I} that the underlying graph $X$ of the short HHG structure for $G$, granted by Theorem~\ref{thm:squidification}, is a blowup of $\ov X$, where, given any $v_i\in V$ and any $g\in G$, the vertex $v=gv_i$ is blown up to the cone over $(L_v)^{(0)}=g\Stab{G}{v_i}$.

 Now let $X/\N$ be the graph whose vertices and edges are $\N$-orbits of vertices and edges in $X$.
 Notice that $\ov X/\N$ is a full, simplicial subgraph of $X/\N$.

 \begin{lemma} The graph $X/\N$ is isomorphic to the blowup $\h X$ of $\ov X/\N$ with respect to the family $\{L_{[v]}\coloneq L_v/(\N\cap\Stab{G}{v})\}_{[v]\in\ov X/\N^{(0)}}$.
 In particular, $\h X$ is simplicial. \end{lemma}